Leonardocvaleriano/first-game-javascript-html-/README.md

 <h2>  Objective 🎯</h2>
-<p> Plan of Study objective: To Build a game which the player need to hit the target, it's a classic target shooting game. </p>
+<p> The objective of the study plan was:  Develop a game in which the player has to hit the target, it's a classic target shooting game.</p>

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/97267699/165150919-d5190140-9298-4390-a54b-ca55ab2f3ad5.gif)